Mansfield Crisis: Texas Ranger statue

 In June 2020, a statue modeled after Texas Ranger Captain Jay Banks, called One Riot, One Ranger, was removed from Dallas Love Field.
-It was first dedicated in 1961, 5 years after the Mansfield School Desegregation Incident.
+It was first dedicated in 1961, five years after the Mansfield School Desegregation Incident.
+In March 2026, the statue was displayed again in public, at Globe Life Field in Arlington.
+The statue has drawn criticism from some in the local community, especially the local black community, for the close proximity between Arlington and Mansfield.